-The indicators were chosen by the Management Committee, under the guidance of the Steering Committee.
-The principles used for choosing the indicators were as the Stee follows:
+- The indicators were chosen by the Management Committee, under the guidance of the Steering Committee.
+The principles used for choosing the indicators were as

-- The data were reliable, and were available at a national or regional level Research cited in the text must be relevant to the selected indicators Some of the indicators should be chosen based on recommendations from experts The data had to reflect conditions at the time of the report
+- The data were reliable, and were available at a national or regional level.

+Research cited in the text must be relevant to the selected indicators.

+Some of the indicators should be chosen based on recommendations from experts.

+The data had to reflect conditions at the time of the report

+Ten Health Issues and Four Notable Contributions

-The 10+4 Issues secton has discussions of ten important health issues from the past year, ranked from 1 b 10, plus summaries of bur notable contributions made by Thais towards the health of Thais.
+The 10+4 issues secton has discussions of ten important health issues from the past year, ranked from 1 to 10, plus summaries of bur notable contributions made by Thois towards the health of Thais.
 The ten issues were chosen using the following criteria:

-- The issues arose during the previous year The issues have broad implications for the health of Thais, including people's safety - The tissues now broad implication in the point of the time broad implication of the time broad implication of the time broad of time broad of the time broad of time broad of the time broad of time broad of the time broa
+- The issues arose during the previous year The issues have broad implications for the health of Thais, including people's safety